chiragchh/SpokenMultiDigitVarietyDataset/README.md

 ### Dataset Structure

 The dataset is organized into two subfolders - train and test folders.
-Each folder containing **text** file which transcription for each file.
+Each subfolder containing **text** file which transcription for each file.